AmineDjeghri/awesome-os-setup/README.md

    - With the package manager of your choice, _e.g._ `sudo apt install zsh`

 2. Verify installation by running `zsh --version`.
 Expected result: `zsh 5.8.1` or more recent.

-3. Run `zsh` ro start configuring it.
-(Optional:Make it your default shell: `chsh -s $(which zsh)` but doesn't work on every system)
+4. (Optional:Make it your default shell: `chsh -s $(which zsh)` but doesn't work on every system)

+5. Run `zsh` ro start configuring it (You can choose the recommanded settings and create an empty `.zshrc` file).

-4. Log out and log back in again to use your new default shell.
-Choose the option to create an empty `.zshrc` file .
+6. Log out and log back in again to use your new default shell.

-5. Test that it worked with `echo $SHELL`.
+7. Test that it worked with `echo $SHELL`.
 Expected result: `/bin/zsh` or similar.

-6. Test with `$SHELL --version`.
+8. Test with `$SHELL --version`.
 Expected result: 'zsh 5.8' or similar

 source : https://github.com/ohmyzsh/wiki/edit/main/Installing-ZSH.md